Qsen02/Version-control-with-Git/exercises/02-Hotel-Reservation/Resources/Tasks.md

 In this folder you must upload solutions for:

--Questioner - Borislav
+-Questioner - Aleks

--Offerer - Borislav
+-Offerer - Aleks

--Admin - Qsen
+-Admin - Borislav

--Verifier - Qsen
+-Verifier - Borislav